Coronavirus: Community Updates

 Updated Visitor Guidelines

-We are currently restricting visitation of all visitors and non-essential health care personnel, except for certain compassionate care situations, such as an end-of-life situation.
+We are currently allowing limited visitation to take place outdoors at the community, except for certain compassionate care situations such as end-of-life circumstances.
 In those cases, visitors (one at a time) will be limited to a specific room only.
-For those essential health care personnel who can enter will be required to perform hand hygiene and use Personal Protective Equipment (PPE), such as facemasks, gloves and gowns.
+The essential health care personnel who can enter will be required to perform hand hygiene and use Personal Protective Equipment (PPE), such as facemasks, gloves and gowns.
+We are communicating these guidelines to responsible parties in separate communications, since our campuses differ from one another based on their physical plants and service levels.
+If you have any questions, please contact your community directly.

 For individuals that enter in compassionate situations (e.g., end-of-life care), we will require you to perform hand hygiene and use Personal Protective Equipment (PPE), such as facemasks.
 The decisions about visitation during an end of life situation will be made on a case by case basis so please contact the Executive Director.
 In these situations, we will screen the visitor (including clergy, bereavement counselors, etc.) for fever or respiratory symptoms.
 Those with symptoms of a respiratory infection (fever, cough, shortness of breath, or sore throat) will not be permitted to enter the community at any time (even in end-of-life situations).
 Those visitors that are permitted, must wear a facemask while in the building and restrict their visit to the resident’s room or other location designated by the community.
 They will also be reminded to frequently perform hand hygiene.